IN2026-sankarapandian/CSharp_Starter_Repo/src/Asynchronous/README.md

 ### Task 6: Real-World Application of ConfigureAwait in a Console Application with Thread Tracking

-- In this task i have implemented a tool to find the total number of words in a file.
+- In this task i have implemented a tool to find the total number of words in a text file.
 - I was asked to implement two methods
 - Method A (Should do a long running operation) : I have created a method that read content from a file.
 - Method B (Should call MethodA, await its result, and then performs some further processing ) - I have created a method to get the counts of words in the content read from a file using method A.